Characters appearing in Act-age. Beware of unmarked spoilers.

 - Determinator: His biggest gripe in his career in the acting world is that despite the reality showing him that he won't make it as an exemplary actor, he is too obsessed with acting and not willing to quit.

 - Deuteragonist : For the "Galactic Road" arc.
-While the story still resolves around Kei, the arc also fleshes out his characters, backstory, motivations and his growth as an actor.
+While the story still resolves around Kei, the arc also fleshes out his character, backstory, motivations and his growth as an actor.

 - Foil: For the "Galactic Road" arc, Akira serves as this to Kei when they both joined Iwao's production, starting off as the weakest links in the group.
-Kei lacks the emotional range and technical training Akira has, but is able to immerse herself in roles with infectious realness, while Akira is a well-trained child actor that Kei uses as a way to understand how to emote, but even he knew there is a lack of pizzazz in his performance.
+Kei lacks the emotional range and technical training Akira has, but is able to immerse herself in roles with infectious realness; meanwhile Akira is a well-trained child actor that Kei uses as a way to understand how to emote, but even he's not good at delving deeply in his emotions,causing a lack of pizzazz in his performance.

 - Hard Work Hardly Works: Played with.
 While he worked hard enough to be nationally known, his acting skills are not as aspired to.
-In his chapter, he admits despite him vowing to make a name for himself, he ended up escaping over improving himself.
+In his chapter, he admits that despite him vowing to make a name for himself, he sometimes wanted to escape and may rely more on his connections.
 This complex has gotten worse after he met Kei.

 - I Am Not Spock: In-Universe, Akira gets pretty annoyed when people (including Kei) call him "Ultra Kamen", a character he plays in a TV show.